Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 If you have issues with the database migrations, https://stackoverflow.com/a/25782795/3938401 might be helpful, and you might want to use 127.0.0.1 instead of `localhost`

 You should now be able to login via `pbedb7`.
 I highly suggest changing that password via your preferred database modification method.

+## Other

+**If you are looking for the PBE Quiz Engine by Tony Phillips, please visit http://pbequizengine.com/.**